 Voter registration applications can be obtained from the voter registration office, the local library, the Department of Family & Children Services, all local city halls, and online.
 To obtain a registration application online, visit the Secretary of State's office website at www.sos.georgia.gov.
-Select "Register to Vote" under the quick links on the right side of the page.
-Forms may be mailed or hand delivered to the voter registration office.
-A copy of the voter's identification should be submitted with the registration form.
+Select "Register to Vote" in the red blocks on the left side of the page.
+Forms may be filed online or printed and mailed or hand delivered to the voter registration office.
+A copy of the voter's identification should be submitted with the registration form if mailed.

 Voter Registration Qualifications:

 You Must be: * A resident of the county in which you are registering

 * 17 1/2 year of age and 18 to vote

 * A citizen of the United States

 * Have been convicted of a felony and you are currently

 serving your sentence, this includes any fines and probation.